Toward Achieving Net Zero Emissions

 Fundamental Approach

-Nomura recognizes that climate change is an important global issue.
-In September 2021, we announced our commitment to align our commercial activities with the objectives agreed in the Paris Agreement, aiming to limit global temperature increases to well below 2°C, and striving for 1.5°C, above pre-industrial levels.
-To support the transition towards a decarbonized economy, we also announced our commitment to achieve net zero greenhouse gas (GHG) emissions for our own operations by 2030, and to transition attributable GHG emissions from our lending and investment portfolios to align with pathways achieving net zero by 2050.
+Nomura recognizes that climate change is an important global issue and agree in the Paris Agreement, aiming to limit global temperature increases to well below 2°C, and striving for 1.5°C, above pre-industrial levels.
+In September 2021, to support the transition towards a decarbonized economy, we established and announced a roadmap to achieve “net zero” by FY2030/31, targeting net-zero greenhouse gas (GHG) emissions from our own operations, and by FY2050/51 for our investment and loan portfolios.
+This roadmap is part of our efforts to achieve a decarbonized society.
+To support our clients' efforts toward transition to a decarbonized society, we aim to deploy US$125 billion in sustainable finance.

 Our Targets

-1. Achieve Net Zero Greenhouse Gas (GHG) Emissions from Own Operations by 2030
+1. Achieve Net Zero Greenhouse Gas (GHG) Emissions from Own Operations by FY2030/31

-2. Achieve Net Zero GHG Emissions in Lending and Investment Portfolios by 2050
+2. Achieve Net Zero GHG Emissions from our investment and loan portfolio by FY2050/51

-Nomura Asset Management (NAM) the core company within the Investment Management Division is a member of the Net Zero Asset Managers initiative (NZAM)*2, a global initiative of asset management companies, which also aims to achieve net-zero GHG emissions from its investment portfolio by 2050.
+- Nomura Asset Management (NAM) the core company within the Investment Management Division is a member of the Net Zero Asset Managers initiative (NZAM))*1, a global initiative of asset management companies, which also aims to achieve net-zero GHG emissions from its investment portfolio by 2050.

 We aim to deploy $125 billion in sustainable financing projects over the five years to March 2026 in order to help clients transition to a decarbonized society.

-An initiative of asset management companies, which also aims to achieve net zero GHG emissions from its investment portfolio by 2050.
+An initiative of asset management companies, which also aims to achieve net zero GHG emissions from its investment portfolio by FY2050/51.

 Net-Zero Transition Plan

-To realize a sustainable society, we committed to work to achieve net zero GHG emissions from our own operations by 2030 and net zero GHG emissions from our lending and investment portfolios by 2050.
+To realize a sustainable society, we committed to work to achieve net zero GHG emissions from our own operations by FY2030/31 and net zero GHG emissions from our lending and investment portfolios by FY2050/51.

 Scopes 1, 2, and 3 follow the classifications in the GHG Protocol. (https://www.ghgprotocol.org/)